 If required in Section 5.1.1 of these regulations, the Applicant shall ensure that reliable, high-speed broadband connectivity (minimum 25 megabits per second download speed and 25 megabits per second upload speed) is made available at each lot in the development.
 The requirements of this section can be accomplished during the Preliminary Plat approval by provision of a letter from a broadband provider certifying that they are willing and able to provide marketable service at the minimum required speeds to each lot in the subdivision.
-The requirements of this section can be accomplished during the Final Plat approval by provision of a letter from a broadband provider certifying that marketable broadband service, at the minimum required speeds, is available at each lot in the subdivision.
+Upon a showing by the Applicant that 1) no broadband providers are willing to provide service to the proposed subdivision or 2) that costs associated with the provision of the broadband service are unreasonable, the Planning Commission may waive the requirements of this section.
+A letter from the Applicant explaining the need for the waiver shall be made part of the file.